vickidecastro/using-snapchat-election-data-to-predict-ad-impressions/README.md

 - Multiple: 2121130.677 (Ad Spend and Total Time)

 Standard error represents reliability of the mean.
 The multiple regression model has a smaller SE, meaning its mean provides a more accurate reflection of the true population mean.
+The two figures below show the summary output for both regressions using the data analysis function in Excel:
 <img width="683" alt="Screen Shot 2020-09-30 at 10 37 28 PM" src="https://user-images.githubusercontent.com/70858878/94759301-8a354e80-036d-11eb-932e-2a7904f9fd20.png">

 <img width="773" alt="Screen Shot 2020-09-30 at 10 36 29 PM" src="https://user-images.githubusercontent.com/70858878/94759270-696cf900-036d-11eb-9a8c-84be99b74043.png">